prajyotvats/Todo-app/README.md

-## This is a simple todo App
+# This is a simple TODO App

-# this is second line
+### Clone it or download the zip file in your system, open code editor
+### Type npm install in terminal to install all dependencies,
+### npm start to run the application